KenV99/service.ipcdatastore/docs/service.ipcdatastore.rst

         cached = nt.cached

-Line 7 retrieves the data as described above, while lines 13-16 illustrate the use of the namedtuple.
-The value of cached is provided mostly for testing purposes.
-The way the cache is implemented, there should be no circumstances where a cached object has become 'stale'.
+Line 7 retrieves the data using :func:`get <ipcclientx.IPCClientX.get>` as described above, while lines 13-16 illustrate the use of the namedtuple.
+The value of ``cached`` is provided mostly for testing purposes.
+With the caching algorithm used, there should be no circumstances where a cached object has become 'stale'.
 See below.

+The full set of methods for IPCClientX available are in the documentation :class:`below <ipcclientx.IPCClientX>`.

 -----------------
 Caching mechanism
 -----------------

-Each time data is retrieved, the requestor and the ts of the data requested are stored on the server side.
+Each time data is retrieved, the requestor and the timestamp of the data requested are stored on the server side.
 The data is also stored on the client side.
 Also, at the time of each request, the server looks to see if the data has already been provided to the current requestor and if so, if the current data timestamp is the same as what was provided to the requestor during the last request.
 If it is, a one-byte message is returned instead of the object instructing the client to look for the data in it's own local cache.
 If for some reason, the data is NOT in the local cache, another request is sent with a tag instructing the server to provide the data regardless.

 This was implemented for performance purposes to minimize the amount of the data sent 'over-the-wire'.
-In addition when there is asynchronous data being provided and consumed, it will allow a consuming client to wait in a request loop without transferring data with each request.
-This is illustrated in the following example.
+In addition when there is asynchronous data being provided and consumed, it will allow a consuming client to wait in a request loop without transferring the full data set with each request, if the client is waiting for new data.
+As might be expected, the impact of caching in this manner is small for small object sizes.

 ============================
 Advanved usage of IPCClientX